FY 2027 Multistate Conservation Grant Program (F27AS00009)

 | Eligible applicants | States, certain universities, nonprofits, and additional eligible entities listed in the NOFO |

-| Submission | AFWA MSCGP Portal for grant proposal, then GrantSolutions for complete application if invited |
+| Submission route | AFWA MSCGP Portal for the initial proposal; GrantSolutions for a complete application if invited |

 | Eligibility scope | Must address a 2027 AFWA Strategic Priority and show benefit to at least 26 states, or a majority of an FWS region, or a majority of states in an AFWA regional association |

-| Archive status | Opportunity archive date shown as Jan 1, 2027 |
+| Opportunity record | Posted May 15, 2026; archive date shown as January 1, 2027 |

 What the program is actually funding

-What this means for applicants:
+What this meant for applicants:

 - a well-structured single-state proposal that does not create regional spillover is a weak fit;